SSMITH4/store-smart-shelayne-smith/README.md

 3. NOTES
    *  All information is for Windows users only
-    * Markdown cells turn your input into clean, readable text like you'd see in a report.
-It's helpful for adding notes, explanations, or even formatting your notebook like a guide.
+   * Ran into an issue with python script because there was a space in logger.py which made it so the system couldn't find the pathway to run the scripts
      *  NOTE: Double check file names
-    1. Ran into an issue with python script because there was a space in logger.py which made it so the system couldn't find the pathway to run the scripts

 4. USEFUL TOOLS
    1. ChatGPT - helpful tool to understanding processes & visualizing steps required.
 Provides additional commands for troubleshooting